gmoeck/gmoeck.github.com/_posts/2011-09-20-why-you-should-care-about-encapsulation.md

 between the two.
 For the purpose of this blog post, when I say encapsulation, I mean "the behavior of an object can only be affected through its API".
-Or to put it negatively, an object is not well encapsulated when it's behavior can be affected without calling it's API.
-Or another way to think about it is that a well encapsulated object draws a solid boundry or wall around itself, and ensures that all the code that changes it's behavior is contained within the object itself.
+Or to put it negatively, an object is not well encapsulated when its behavior can be affected without calling its API.
+Or another way to think about it is that a well encapsulated object draws a solid boundry or wall around itself, and ensures that all the code that changes its behavior is contained within the object itself.

 Consider the following example: